adnanjopo-collab/Olist-Ecommerce-Analysis/README.md

 3. Open `python/Olist_Ecommerce.ipynb` in Google Colab and mount your Drive
 4. Update the MySQL connection string with your own Aiven credentials
 5. Run all cells to clean data and upload to MySQL
+6. Request the archive password from the author via LinkedIn.
+7. Extract the `Olist_Ecommerce_Dashboard.zip` file inside the `powerbi/` folder.
-6. Open Power BI Desktop and connect to your MySQL database
+8. Open the `.pbix` file in Power BI Desktop to inspect the complete interactive model and DAX calculations.
-7. Recreate the Calendar_Lookup table using the DAX formula in Phase 3
-8. Build relationships as defined in the Data Model section
-9. Refresh the data and explore the dashboard

 ---